tommcgurl/check/README.md

 While working for a large company with rich data objects I found myself constantly writing humungous if statements to ensure the nested attribute I was accessing was valid.
-I'm working on this as a shothand way to grab a nested object or attribute.
+I'm working on this as a shorthand way to grab a nested object or attribute.

 So far the functionality allows for